lydiaart/Social-Network-API/README.md

 ## Description
-This is an application built with mongoDB.
+This is an application built with mongoDB-a popular choice for unstructured/large data and speed.
 Users can share their thoughts, react to friend's thoughts and create a friend list throught API routes.